Salisbury-University/textual/README.md

     This sprint in particular we will be focused on cleaning up and getting refamiliarized with the code base, since it has been several weeks since we have worked on the project.
-Members of the team will continue where they left off in December in order to polishh the website - specifically the backend - for a more streamlined experience for the user.
+Members of the team will continue where they left off in December in order to polish the website - specifically the backend - for a more streamlined experience for the user.
 This includes a fleshed out search page in addition to more tutorials.
 There will be additional work on the various analysis tools.